 In this case, the hunters DO assume that the sound they just heard was a hunting smilodon, so they end up taking defensive precautions allowing them to escape unharmed regardless of whether or not there was a smilodon there (there wasn’t).
 In either case, the hunters are safe because they assumed there was danger and then acted accordingly to protect themselves allowing them to live to hunt another day.
 False Positive = He who assumes there is a hunting smilodon in the bush lives to hunt another day!

-As an evolutionary adaptation, assuming something is potentially dangerous, being risk averse (scaring more easily) as a defensive posture is safer than assuming it is not.
-Those early humans who developed this adaptation (a heightened sense of danger) allowed them to be safer and to survive longer because they preferred to assume that something was dangerous and taking the appropriate action to protect themselves resulting in the evolution of a more sensitive fight-or-flight response.
+As an evolutionary adaptation, assuming something is potentially dangerous, being risk averse (scaring more easily) as a defensive posture is safer than assuming something is not dangerous.
+Those early humans who developed this adaptation (a heightened sense of danger) allowed them to be safer and to survive longer because they preferred to assume that something was dangerous and taking the appropriate action to protect themselves resulting in the evolution of a more sensitive and easily triggered fight-or-flight response.

 In this day and age, when we apply false positives to people’s choice or belief in religion this sets us up for something called Pascal’s Wager which says something like: It is safer to assume that God(s) exists and to be fearful and obedient (and rewarded) than it is to not believe and not obedient (and hence punished).